Succeeding in Online Learning - Some Tips

 - Use the resources available.
 Here is a list of help options with contact information.

-- Requires a lot of self-discipline to make the time for online learning - the average 3 credit course will take 8 hours a week depending on how quickly you absorb the information provided
+- It requires a lot of self-discipline to make the time for online learning - the average 3 credit course will take 10 - 12 hours a week depending on how quickly you read and absorb the information provided

-- Communicate as much as possible with your instructor when life interferes with your learning and you need to be away for an extended time, need a deadline extensions or help catching up later
+- Communicate as much as possible with your instructor, particularly if you don't understand what is required or when life (example: major illness) interferes with your learning and you need to be away for an extended time, need a deadline extensions, or help catching up.

-- Let your classmates know when you cannot be online, so they don’t wonder if you are there, but silent or completely gone for good.
+- Let your classmates know when you cannot be online, so they don’t wonder if you are there or gone for good.
 This is particularly important if you are participating in group activities.

 - When responding to discussion posts, try not to respond to the same people all the time; try select someone who hasn’t had a response.
 Doing this helps everyone feel included and valued.